Help for suicide emergency – Crisis assessment and treatment teams

 Making a safety plan

-A suicide safety plan can help to keep you safe when you are low or feeling suicidal.
-Your safety plan will remind you of reasons to live and connect you with the people and services who can help during the tough times, giving you some perspective when you’re feeling low.
+A suicide safety plan can help to keep you safe when you are low and feeling suicidal.
+Your safety plan will remind you of reasons to live and connect you with the people and services who can help during tough times.

 Read more